New skills for new beginnings

 At MEGT, we know that formal training and sustainable employment can change lives and it’s our mission to make sure these opportunities are available to all Australians.

 We also know it can be especially difficult for victims of domestic violence who may need to find work or change jobs quickly following separation from a violent partner.

-That’s where our Empowering Career Options program comes in.
+That’s where our Empowering Career Options programme comes in

-The program will provide end-to-end support to eligible participants based in the Brisbane area and affected by domestic violence to assist them in successfully gaining a nationally accredited qualification and entering sustainable employment.
+The programme will provide end-to-end support to eligible participants based in the Brisbane area and affected by domestic violence to assist them in successfully gaining a nationally accredited qualification and entering sustainable employment.

 Commencing in October 2018 and running for 12 months, Empowering Career Options offers participants the opportunity to complete a nationally accredited qualification - Certificate III in Business Administration.

 Training runs for 14 weeks and is provided at no cost to participants.